 For mine, I like panko pieces.
 They are a little larger, but pack from punch from the crunch.
 It is light, yet crunchy and will not overpower the squid.
 Just a couple of shakes of seasoning is plenty.

 This cooked calamari recipe is paired with a basic calamari sauce, also known as a simple marinara.
 Feel free to make your own or buy it at the store.

 Don’t stop there though, you can also use some other fabulous dipping sauces like a Chipotle Aioli , Nashville Hot Sauce or Buffalo Wing Sauce for “rings of fire” or even a Creamy Italian Dressing.
 Or you can also go simple with a spritz of fresh lemon juice!

-Here are a couple more easy Italian recipes to try with your Fried Calamari:
+Here are a couple more easy Italian recipes:

 Tools for making Easy Fried Calamari: